milaq/libstrangle/README.md

 # libstrangle
 Frame rate limiter for Linux/OpenGL.
 ## Usage
 Cap the FPS (frames per second) of a chosen game by including libstrangle.so in LD_PRELOAD.
-The enviroment variable FPS needs to be set first.
+The environment variable FPS needs to be set first.
 Example:
 ```
 export FPS=60